UQ-ART-Hub/RADAR-aRMT-protocols/README.md

 # Protocols

-Each directory is analogous to a RADAR project in the Management Portal, where a specific protocol applies.
+Each directory contains the protocol for each of the corresponding ART-Hub RADAR-Base projects, defined within the Management Portal <https://arthub-radarbase.cloud.edu.au/managementportal/#/>.

-The documentation on the protocol structure can be found on <https://radar-base.github.io/RADAR-aRMT-protocols/>.
+The documentation on the protocol structure can be found within the ART-Hub MS Teams, or on <https://radar-base.github.io/RADAR-aRMT-protocols/>.

-More documentation to come.

 ## Protocol validation